atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 ### Exemplar

-The [atomist/travis-editors][travis-editors] Rug Archive repository is a good example repository with good documentation and examples of both a Rug DSL and TypeScript Editors.
+The [atomist/travis-editors][travis-editors] Rug Archive repository is a good example repository.
+We strive to keep that repository up to date with these conventions.
+It has good documentation and examples of both a Rug DSL and TypeScript Editors.
 When going through the conventions below, we encourage you to reference that repository for concrete examples.

 [travis-editors]: https://github.com/atomist-rugs/travis-editors